ibmresilient/resilient-python-api/python/examples/circuits/README.md

     python app.py

-To trigger actions:  open an incident, then pen the custom actions menu for this incident or its tasks or artifacts, then select the actions defined above.
+To trigger actions:  open an incident, then open the custom actions menu for this incident or its tasks or artifacts, then select the actions defined above.
 The action script log will print a message for each action that is processed.